openqasm/openqasm/source/language/directives.rst

 .. code-block::

-   pragma simulator noise model "qpu1.noise"
+   pragma qiskit.simulator noise model "qpu1.noise"

 Pragmas can also be used to specify system-level information or assertions for the entire circuit.